-However, where a firm has already issued a reimbursement decision - for example, by telling they consumer they will not be reimbursed because they are not the victim of an APP scam - then R3(1)(c) has no further application.
-The Lending Standards Board (LSB) confirmed in a letter to firms dated 6 November 2024 that "a firm should not seek to apply this provision where it believes that the case is a civil dispute and therefore outside the scope of the CRM Code."

-The Financial Ombudsman Service does not have the power to restart R3(1)(c) - so where a firm has made a reimbursement decision, a customer is entitled to have our Service decide the merits of the complaint about the payment they made, fairly and reasonably on the balance of probabilities.
+- Where a firm already issued a reimbursement decision for example by telling the consumer they will not be reimbursed because they are not the victim of an APP scam then R3(1)(c) has no further application.
+The LSB confirmed in its DCO letter 71 to firms dated 6 November 2024 that "a firm should not seek to apply this provision where it believes that the case is a civil dispute and therefore outside of the scope of the CRM Code". - The Financial Ombudsman Service does not have the power to restart R3(1)(c) so where a firm has made a reimbursement decision a consumer is entitled, under the DISP Rule, for our service to decide the merits of the complaint about the payment(s) they made fairly and reasonably on the balance of probabilities.

 So, this provision only applies before the firm has made its decision under the CRM Code.
-Santander can't seek to delay a decision it's already made.
-It had already reached a decision on Mr H's claim in its final response letter to him when it said the complaint was not a scam, but a genuine investment that had failed.
-So, I don't think Santander can rely on this provision.
+So, Santander can't seek to delay a decision it's already made.
+And Santander only raised this point (or asked for the case to 'placed on hold') after the case was referred to our service.
+It had already reached a decision on Mr T's claim in its final response letter to him, when it said the complaint appeared to be the subject of a civil dispute between Mr T and the seller of the goods/services.

+So, I don't think Santander can now rely on this provision.

-Is it appropriate to determine Mr H's complaint now?
+Is it appropriate to determine Mr T's complaint now?